Frank Shawe-Taylor: Aftermath

 Other people who subsequently died as a result of the unrest in Galway included Ellen Quinn (1 November 1920), a pregnant mother of six and a tenant of Lady Gregory; Fr.
 Michael Griffin (14 November 1920); Tom Egan and Patrick and Harry Loughnane (two brothers).
 In addition, there were numerous incidents of violence, many of which were recorded with horror by Lady Gregory in her journal, who remarked that "the country has gone wild since the killing of Frank Shawe-Taylor."

 Local republican Bill Freaney at one point planned to burn Moorpark House in 'revenge' for the death of Tom Egan (which itself was thought to be a reprisal for Shawe-Taylor's killing), but was dissuaded by Mrs. Egan.
 Freaney himself was burned to death in Athenry in 1921.
 No one was ever tried for Frank Shawe-Taylor's killing, though the identities of those involved were known to some locals at the time.
 His widow eventually sold their property, and with her young children moved to England.

+Family

 Shawe-Taylor is buried in St. Mary's graveyard, Athenry.
-The music critic, Desmond Shawe-Taylor (1907–1995) and British racing driver Brian Shawe-Taylor (1915–1999) were his sons.
-His grandson is Desmond Shawe-Taylor, Surveyor of the Queen's Pictures since 2005.
+The music critic, Desmond Shawe-Taylor (1907–1995) and British racing driver Brian Shawe-Taylor (1915–1999) were among his children.
+His grandson is Desmond Shawe-Taylor, Surveyor of the Queen's Pictures from 2005 to 2020.